cinnData/DataSci/7. Processing HTML data with Python/README.md

 The tag `<html>` tells the browser that this is a HTML document.
 The `html` node is the **root node**, with two **child nodes**, `head` and `body`.
 A HTML document is always split in this way.
 In the example, the `head` node has one child, while the `body` node has three children, which are **siblings**.

 In the example, the `title` node contains the string `'Data Viz'`, enclosed between the start tag and the end tag (this can also be said of the `head` node).
 This string is the **node value**.
 Also, some nodes have **attributes**.
 The attributes are contained in the start tag.
-In our example, the `div` nodes have one `class` attribute, while the `a` node has two attributes, a `class` attribute and a `href` attribute. `class` attributes, which specify one or more `class` names for an HTML element, are very frequent, and can be used in any HTML element.
-The value of a `class` attribute can be used by CSS and JavaScript to perform certain tasks for elements with that `class` value.
+In our example, the `div` nodes have one `class` attribute, while the `a` node has two attributes, a `class` attribute and a `href` attribute. `class` attributes, which specify one or more `class` names for a node, are very frequent, and can be used in any node.
+The value of a `class` attribute can be used by CSS and JavaScript to perform certain tasks for nodes with that `class` value.

 The `a` node has a special role.
 It marks a **hyperlink**, which is used to link a page to another page, or to download a file.
 The most important attribute of the this node is the `href` attribute, which indicates the link's destination.